freeCodeCamp/guide/src/pages/articles/miscellaneous/10-step-on-how-to-conquer-a-hackathon/index.md

 ---
-title: 10 Step On How To Conquer a Hackathon
+title: 10 Step on How to Conquer a Hackathon
 ---
 1.  **Apply early.** Sometimes, some of the hackathons send out acceptances in batches.
 If you apply just a few days before the hackathon, you may be left out.
 2.  **Don't be afraid.** I recently competed in my first hackathon, and I was completely scared with a major case of imposter syndrome.
 The key for hackathons is to just got for it without any fear, you are indeed a great asset to a team.